mvolkmann/blog/src/swift.md

   including error messages.
   Click a build to see details.

+To sort the files displayed in a directory shown in the Navigator, right-click the directory and select "Sort by Name" or "Sort by Type".

 The bottom section is not visible by default.
 Drag the status row at the bottom up to expose it.
 The bottom section has two subsections.